Student Visa

 Students cannot travel on the Visa Waiver Program or with Visitor Visas

-A student visa (F or M) is required to study in the United States.
-Foreign nationals may not study after entering on a visitor (B) visa or through the Visa Waiver Program (VWP), except to undertake recreational study (non-credit) as part of a tourist visit.
+You must have a student visa (F or M visa) to travel to the United States to study.
+You may not study after entering on a visitor (B) visa, unless you are eligible for and have obtained a change of status from USCIS, or through the Visa Waiver Program (VWP), except to undertake recreational (non-credit) study as part of a tourist visit.
 For more information on the VWP, see Visa Waiver Program.

 For short periods of recreational study, a Visitor (B) visa may be appropriate